arman-ali-dev/learnJava/Interview - Questions & Answers/questions-and-answers.md

 ## Legacy Class:
 A **legacy class** is an outdated class that was part of an earlier version of a programming language or framework, now replaced by more efficient or modern alternatives.
 They are still functional but are not recommended for new development.

+## 197. What is Hash Collision?
+A hash collision happens when two different objects produce the same hash code.
+This can cause problems in hash-based data structures like `HashSet` or `HashMap`.